 There just isn't any way around it.
-No matter how you earn, invest, slice, dice and spend your money, one financial fundamental will hold true: you have to track your finances to achieve and maintain financial success.
+No matter how you earn, invest, slice, dice and spend your money, one financial fundamental will hold true: you have to do personal bookkeeping to achieve and maintain financial success.
 PERIOD.
 It’s the plain and simple truth—no exceptions.
 Don't cry….yet.

 Something I (really) like to (hear myself) say is, “When it comes to money, calories and golf, we take a F-load of gimmes!”
-If you don’t track your personal spending and income—yes, like with a computer—then you will likely fail to uncover the essential information required to achieve enduring financial success.
-Unless, of course, you make more money than you know how to spend…and if that’s the case…stop reading this blog and go buy another island.
+If you don’t track your personal spending and income—like with a computer—then you will likely fail to uncover the essential information required to achieve enduring financial success.

 Don’t freak out yet.
 You can likely outsource the tedious part, and then hire a psychic to interpret the results.
 See…easy.

 What Kind of Information Do We Get From Personal Bookkeeping?

 We get an enormous amount of valuable information from the data created by personal bookkeeping.
 Here are some of the basics…

 1) You actually know if you spent more money than you made in a given time period.
 This is what determines if you get to invest money for your future, or if your debt hole just got bigger.

 2) You can identify the areas of spending where you have the biggest overspending issues.